Substance Abuse Resources in Quincy Drug Rehab, Alcohol Rehab & Detox

 There’s a darker side to this glittering city, though, as Quincy averages about five drug overdoses a week, with no slowdown in sight.
 The use of Fentanyl, which is being mixed with heroin, has been attributed to this unsettling number.
 Fentanyl is 50 times more potent than heroin, and can cause immediate death, as opposed to other opiates that can take anywhere from 15-40 minutes.
 As of 2017, drug overdoses, particularly from opiates, are on the rise.
 Other than heroin, opiates include prescriptions such as oxycodone, codeine and hydrocodone.

-Although startling, this trend in unnecessary deaths doesn’t have to continue.
+Although startling, this trend in unnecessary deaths does not have to continue.
 There is immediate help available for those struggling with substance abuse in the form of drug treatment in Quincy.
-Professional addiction specialists are also available locally and nationwide at The Recovery Village, where support and compassion combine with medical treatment to help ensure effective recovery for those who want to leave the life of substance misuse behind them.

 You’re not alone in this struggle.